Welcome to the Hurwitz Center! Please check back frequently for our new offerings.

 a life-threatening health condition, and its frequency among implant users is low, some individuals can present with debilitating symptoms of fatigue, muscle aches, or skin conditions.
 While there is no specific test for BII, plastic surgeons usually take the approach of ruling out other possible causes of symptoms through other specialized medical providers.
 “Many of these patients can also have diagnosed autoimmune disorders”, says Dr. Davila, “There is no strong evidence that placement of the breast implant causes the autoimmune disorder, but more likely, these patients already have a prevalence towards hyperactive immune systems, which may lead to a type of allergy to implants regardless of what the implant is filled with”.
 Dr Davila refers to how the majority of breast implants are made of a soft silicone shell and then are filled with either silicone cohesive gel or saline, but ultimately the silicone shell is in contact with the patient.
 “If patients present with BII, some wish to have a change from one fill type to another, but overall, I do not recommend these patients getting implants again because the shells are similar in both types”.

 BII can be mimicked by another much more common condition of capsular contracture, or hardening of the capsule surrounding the implant.
 Capsular contracture can present with pain and can be related to implant rupture.
 While rates of rupture can vary, on average Dr. Davila tells patient the risk is about “1% per year the implant is in”.
 He emphasizes that implants are not lifetime devices and the FDA continues to recommend replacement at 10 years.
 However with the newest generation of form stable or “gummy bear” implants, detecting rupture can require advanced imaging.
 Dr. Dennis Hurwitz, founder of the Hurwitz Center for Plastic Surgery has made a commitment to providing patients with easy access to this technology in the form of portable high frequency ultrasound or HFUS.
 “I wanted patients to be completely comfortable with their breast implants, without having to spend money on expensive and difficult to obtain MRI’s which can be hundreds or thousands of dollars”, says Dr. Hurwitz.
 At the Hurwitz Center, Dr. Davila and Dr. Hurwitz both use portable high frequency ultrasound to easily diagnose fluid collections, implant ruptures, capsular contracture, and even perform image guided procedures like aspirations which can help diagnose BIA-ALCL.
 This technology has become even more important, now that the new FDA recommendations have changed their screening suggestions for silicone breast implants.
 Previously the FDA recommended MRI screening 3 years after the initial surgery and 2 years after that, now transitioning to recommend ultrasound screening 5-6 years after first implantation and then every 2-3 years after.
 Dr. Davila believes that the previous recommendations were rarely followed due to high out of pocket costs and lack of access to MRI; “Very few patients I have ever seen followed MRI recommendations, this often led to waiting until there was a problem with the implant already, so that insurance would cover the imaging.”
 Now with the ease of HFUS the Hurwitz Center offers all patients who have had implants placed by either Dr. Davila or Dr. Hurwitz free lifetime screenings, which only take 10-15 minutes.
-Dr. Davila is offering free ultrasound screenings for any patient with implants for the month of April.

 “I honestly never thought of myself as a serious candidate for elective surgery ... but I’m already feeling and looking so much better.*” Jill's Story